mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 [As] I said, there are two things simultaneously exist[ing] in your life, defense and offense.
 But, there is no sense of victory or defeat.
 That means you shouldn’t fight, anyway.
 When somebody really attacks strongly, well, you should withdraw.
 Withdraw is [...] not to lose.
 Okay?
 But, [if] some person is pretty weak, sometimes you should push; push him or push her.
 Do something initiatively.

 If somebody really puts you down, well, you should be noble.
 Anyway, you should be really noble: gentle, compassionate, and patient.
-Around your life, there are many people who put you down always, don’t you think?
+In your life, there are always many people who put you down, don’t you think?
 With words, with actions.
 At that time, you shouldn’t “bark” at him or her always.
 Don’t bark back.
 Even though people bark at you, don’t bark back [at them].
 You should be always noble.

-So, that’s why Zen Master Feng said, “My affairs as the abbot are many and complicated.”
+So, that’s why Zen Master Feng said, “My affairs as abbot are many and complicated.”
 And he left!

-Both Zen Masters were pretty good in this koan.
-But, they are not discussing about victory or defeat.
+Both Zen Masters were pretty good in this koan, but they are not discussing about victory or defeat.
 Both are great Zen teachers.
 The important point is, you cannot fight each other.
 You shouldn’t fight.
 But both Zen Masters accept very smoothly a certain situation, expressing his noble attitude toward a person who is expressing meanness.
 Just accept the situation, instead of fighting.
 This is very important.

 So, from this point, San Sheng accepts his experience, but instead of expressing his strength, he should express [nobility, gentleness].
 He expressed his strength, because he really realized great nirvana, freedom, which is strength – so he expresses strength when encountering strength.
 That is called sitting on the chair of nirvana, enlightenment.
 You cannot do that.